 presented by Ruth Stoeckel

-Ruth Stoeckel receives compensation from MedBridge for this course.
+Financial: Ruth Stoeckel receives an honorarium from MedBridge for this course.
 There is no financial interest beyond the production of this course.

-Non-Financial: Ruth Stoeckel has no competing non-financial interests or relationships with regard to the content presented in this course.
+Non-Financial: Ruth Stoeckel has no non-financial interests or relationships with MedBridge.

 Satisfactory completion requirements: All disciplines must complete learning assessments to be awarded credit, no minimum score required unless otherwise specified within the course.

 Ruth Stoeckel, PhD, CCC-SLP is a speech-language pathologist at the Mayo Clinic in Rochester, MN and specializes in the assessment and intervention of children with apraxia of speech.
 With 30 years of experience, Dr. Stoeckel has delivered services to children in schools, outpatient clinics, and rehabilitation hospital settings.
 She is often asked to render 2nd…Read full bio

 1. Why Should Caregivers be Involved in Treatment of Speech-Language Disorders?